 Use Thru to Reduce Shadow IT

 Thru’s goal is to help CIOs and IT Directors solve the issue of unsanctioned file sharing and also give employees easy-to-use solutions to increase productivity.
-Companies that use Thru’s Enterprise File Sync and Sharing solutions are able to help employees send files of any size using intuitive interfaces.
-With Connectors for Outlook, Salesforce, IBM Notes and SharePoint, employees can securely collaborate within their current business applications and still comply with enterprise requirements like HIPAA, FISMA and more.
+Companies that use the Thru Platform are able to help employees send files of any size using intuitive interfaces.
+With out-of-the-box integrations with Outlook, Salesforce and IBM Notes, employees can securely collaborate within their current business applications and still comply with enterprise requirements like HIPAA, FISMA and more.

-According to architectural and engineering firm, BSA LifeStructures; a Thru customer, “We had been using an in-house FTP site to handle larger file transfers, which quickly became a headache.
+According to architectural and engineering firm, BSA LifeStructures, “We had been using an in-house FTP site to handle larger file transfers, which quickly became a headache.
 Our users now find the Thru platform very easy to use.
 Clients and vendors comment about how easy it is to access secured data we send to them.
 A win-win for everyone.”

 Simply commanding employees to stop using unsecure file sharing applications is not enough.
 No matter how hard IT leaders try to control their organizations’ data, employees can always resort to unsecure solutions if they choose.
 A highly effective method to earning employee cooperation with corporate policies is by providing solutions like Thru that are flexible enough to meet any requirements of enterprises.

-Learn more about how Thru improves enterprise collaboration with Enterprise File Sync and Sharing
+Learn more about how Thru improves enterprise file exchange.